neeta190/Vedaleon/README.md

 * Log4net is used for logging inside the Web API.
 * Wild card search implementation is based on following resource http://www.henrikbrinch.dk/Blog/2013/03/07/Wildcard-Matching-In-C-Using-Regular-Expressions
 * Web Api Help pages are generated using Microsoft.AspNet.WebApi.HelpPage package
-*

-### Web API

-### Web API
-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 ## Tests